mathew-j-davis/shuttle/docs/readme_notes.md

   - Copies files from the source directory to a quarantine directory while ensuring files are stable and not being written to.
   - Moves clean files from the quarantine directory to the destination directory after scanning.

+- **Comprehensive File Tracking:**
+  - Tracks every file using unique hash identifiers
+  - Maintains detailed metrics by outcome (success/failure/suspect)
+  - Provides summary reports and processing statistics
+  - Ensures data persistence with transaction safety

 - **Malware Scanning:**
-  - Utilizes `clamdscan` and or `mdatp` to scan each file individually for malware.
+  - Utilizes `clamdscan` and/or `mdatp` to scan each file individually for malware.

 - **Handling Infected Files:**
   - When a file is identified as suspicious, it will be handled in one of two ways: